Avowed vs Kingdom Come: Deliverance II

 Key differences

-Avowed's first-person fantasy combat mixes bows, magic, and parries with a stamina/stagger loop.
+Avowed's first-person fantasy combat mixes magic, bows, and melee with a stamina/stagger ramp-up.

 Which one is for you?